abelsonlive/abelsonlive.github.io/resume/index.md

 [Kickstarter](http://www.kickstarter.com)
 : Data Engineer, _2017_

+* Rearchitected Kickstarter's aging data infrastructure in two months, moving to a combination of Airflow, DBT, Redshift Spectrum, and Fivetran, increasing cluster performance. availability, and analytic insight.

 * In less than a month, singlehandedly designed, prototyped, and deployed a spam classifier capable of greater than 98% accuracy and close to a 0% false positive rate, ameliorating one of the worst user experiences on the site.